-Check that the sliding pintle is secured with no loose or missing nuts or bolts and cotter pin is in place.
+Check the sliding pintle hook for excessive wear and to ensure it is secure with no loose or missing nuts or bolts and cotter pin is in place.

 Tongue or Draw-bar

 Check that the tongue/draw-bar is not bent or twisted and checks for broken welds and stress cracks.